Corky Lee: Photographic work

 Lee photographed protests after the 1982 murder of Vincent Chin in Michigan.
-Chin was a young Chinese American man living in Detroit who was killed by Ronald Ebens, a superintendent at Chrysler Motors, and his stepson.
+Chin was a young Chinese American man living in Detroit who was killed by two recently laid-off auto workers, Ronald Ebens, a former superintendent at Chrysler Motors, and his stepson.
 The perpetrators attacked Chin, of Chinese descent, after mistaking him for being Japanese, as Japanese companies were blamed for the loss of American auto industry jobs.
+The two men were freed after facing no jail time, at which point protests erupted due to anger and discontent over the result of trial.
+Similar to the case of Peter Yew, Lee's photographs documented yet another event representative of the resistance against Asian American discrimination.

+One of Lee's most famous photos was taken after 9/11 and captured a Sikh man in Jersey City with an American flag draped over his shoulders in protest against the rising anti-Hindu violence.

+In 2014, Lee's career came full circle when he returned to scene of the famous Transcontinental railroad photo with 400 Chinese Americans from around the country to reshoot the photo and rectify the absence he had observed when he was young.

 Lee proclaimed himself the "undisputed unofficial Asian American Photographer Laureate".
 His photographs documented the daily lives of Asian Americans as well as historical moments in American history.
 Lee said his camera was a sword to combat racial injustice, to memorialize and make visible those who would otherwise be invisible by documenting the lives of minority-American cultures and communities.

 Han Zhang, writing in The New Yorker, described the cultural impact of Lee's work: "Lee was to Chinatown what Bill Cunningham was to the sartorialists of Manhattan, and what Roy DeCarava was to post-Renaissance Harlem."
+In essence, Zhang suggests that Lee was not only a photographer, but a visual historian for the Asian American community.